 How To Fix Ripped/Scuffed/Torn Leather

-The problem with fixing ripped or torn leather is that it is dependant on the leather being ripped in a certain way.
+The problem with fixing ripped or torn leather is that it is dependent on the leather being ripped in a certain way.
 In most cases, small rips can be repaired using the right adhesive.
 What you want to do is carefully place the leather in as close you can as to the exact position as possible as it once was, apply the adhesive, and then wait.
 This method is somewhat outdated but it does what it’s supposed to on a smaller level.
 Check out this video for a better idea on how to fix ripped leather.

 Fixing The Squeaky Recliner